oak-security/stylusport/handbook/src/state-storage.md

 ## Solana account model

 Solana stores each piece of state in a separate, dedicated account with predetermined size allocation.
 Accounts must maintain a rent-exempt balance proportional to their size to avoid automatic deallocation, though closing accounts refunds the Lamports.
 Programs can only access the accounts provided in the instruction, which is fully client-controlled.
-Extreme care must be take to validate the accounts received when processing the instruction in order to prevent exploits.
+Extreme care must be taken to validate the accounts received when processing the instruction in order to prevent exploits.

 ### Native